THE JOHN 3:5 PROJECT

 Each day we awake is one more opportunity to dedicate our lives to Christ, express our devotion and gratitude for the goodness that he extends to us with each new day (Lamentations 3:22-23).
 Time is space to return to a God eager to welcome us into his open arms; as one person put it "space is grace."
 The time that God extends to us to turn to him, allow him to transform us into the ways of holiness, is something to covet and not disregard.

 Jesus said in John 3:5 "Jesus answered, Verily, verily, I say unto thee, "EXCEPT" a man be born of water "and" of the Spirit, he cannot enter into the kingdom of God."
-The apostle Peter reiterates the criteria of Jesus in Acts 2:38 where the question was posed (verse 37) "…Men and brethren, what shall we "DO" to which Peter responds "Then Peter said unto them in verse 38:
+The apostle Peter reiterates the criteria of Jesus in Acts 2:38 where the question was posed (verse 37) "…Men and brethren, what shall we "DO" to which Peter responds "Then Peter said unto them" (verse 38)

 Both the righteous and the impenitent will one day stand before God to give an account for the things we have done in this life (2 Corinthians 5:10, Revelation 20:12), and we must be prepared for that time when our journey in this life comes to an end.
 God calls for us to be "holy" (1 Peter 1:16).
 Since the fall of Adam, holiness is a trait we are inherently devoid of.
 Holiness in man is only obtainable through a "holy" entity.
 "That" entity is the Holy Spirit of God and the "literal" infilling thereof (Act 1:5, Act 2:4, Acts 2:38, Acts 5:32, Acts 10:43-47, Acts 19:1-6).
 God loved his creation so much he came wrapped in flesh to be the atonement for the sins of the world.
 The selfless sacrifice and shed blood for our redemption made possible the path to reconciliation and eternal life (John 1:14, John 3:16, Colossians 2:9, Hebrews 10:1-14).